DataDog/integrations-extras/akeyless_gateway/README.md

 ### Service Checks

-Akeyless Gateway does not include any service checks.
+The Akeyless Gateway integration does not include any service checks.

 ### Events